percona/pxb-docs/docs/create-full-backup.md

 does
 exist and is empty, xtrabackup succeeds.

-xtrabackup does not overwrite existing files. it will fail with operating system error 17, `file exists`.
+xtrabackup does not overwrite existing files.
+It will fail with operating system error 17, `file exists`.

 The following command starts the process: